-- 7.1 ESP students must adhere to UQ's examination policies and procedures.
-They are expected to be available for examinations during the semester and the end-of-semester central examination period in November.
-It is important to note that these exam dates may fall outside of the regular school term and holiday breaks. - 7.2 If you are enrolled in an internal course and reside 200 km away from a UQ campus, you may qualify to take your exam at an approved centre in your local area.
+- examination period in November.
+It is important to note that these exam dates may fall outside of the regular school term and holiday breaks. - If you are enrolled in an internal course and reside 200 km away from a UQ campus, you may 7.2 qualify to take your exam at an approved centre in your local area.
 To arrange this, contact UQ Exams (examinations @uq.edu.au) at least six weeks before the examination period.
-Fees apply. - 7.3 Students facing exceptional and unavoidable circumstances, such as illness, may be eligible for a deferred exam.
-The deferred examination period is scheduled in December, and no further deferral is possible. - 7.4 In some cases, you might be eligible for a one-off discretionary deferred exam if your reason for deferral doesn't meet the criteria of exceptional and unavoidable circumstances.
+Fees apply. - Students facing exceptional and unavoidable circumstances, such as illness, may be eligible 7.3 for a deferred exam.
+The deferred examination period is scheduled in December, and no further deferral is possible. - In some cases, you might be eligible for a one-off discretionary deferred exam if your reason 7.4 for deferral doesn't meet the criteria of exceptional and unavoidable circumstances.
 For complete details, visit my.uq.edu.au/services/exams-and-assessment.
 Keep in mind that students are granted only one discretionary deferred exam throughout their entire academic career at UQ. - 7.5 Occasionally, UQ examination periods may overlap with secondary school examinations.
 If this happens, it is the student's responsibility to contact UQ Exams to discuss alternative arrangements.
 Remember that an exam timetable clash alone isn't grounds for a deferred exam.
 However, if there's evidence of a direct clash, it may be possible to shift your exam to the next available time (usually on the same day).